Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 2. Find a suitable supervisor: Adult/independent SEE candidates are responsible for finding a suitable supervisor for their examinations.
 Before agreeing to supervise the candidate, the supervisor should be made aware of their duties and responsibilities available at Information for variation to venue supervisors.

-3. Complete the Variation to venue application form (DOCX, 214.4 KB) and email to aara@qcaa.qld.edu before COB, 29 August 2025.
+3. Complete the Venue application form: Senior External Examination (SEE) (DOCX, 214.4 KB) and email to aara@qcaa.qld.edu before close of business (COB) Monday 31 August 2026.

 Note: The QCAA assesses each variation to venue application on its own merit and must be satisfied the venue and supervisor are suitable before approving the variation.